pawel-slowik/sql-non-unique-fk/README.md

 ## Installation

+Clone this repository and make sure you have Python 3.x and [SQLAlchemy][sqlalchemy] installed:

+	pip3 install -r requirements.txt

-Clone this repository and make sure you have Python 3.x and [SQLAlchemy][sqlalchemy] installed.
-You will also need to install a [SQLAlchemy dialect][sqlalchemy-dialect] suitable for your database.
+You will also need to install a [SQLAlchemy dialect][sqlalchemy-dialect] suitable for your database:

+	pip3 install mysqlclient

 [sqlalchemy]:https://www.sqlalchemy.org/
 [sqlalchemy-dialect]:https://docs.sqlalchemy.org/en/latest/dialects/index.html